Democratic voting bill would make biggest changes in decades

 On some legislation, it takes only 51 votes to pass, with Vice President Kamala Harris as the tiebreaker.
 On a deeply divisive bill like this one, they would need 60 votes under the Senate’s rules to overcome a Republican filibuster — a tally they are unlikely to reach.

-Many in the party remain hopeful, and Biden’s administration has said the bill is a priority.
-But the window to pass legislation before the 2022 midterms is closing.
+Many in the party remain hopeful, and the Biden White House has called the bill “landmark legislation” that “is urgently needed to protect the right to vote.”
+But the window to pass it before the 2022 midterms is closing.

 “We may not get the opportunity to make this change again for many, many decades,” said Sarbanes, the bill’s lead sponsor.
 “Shame on us if we don’t get this done.”